 What is superannuation?

-Superannuation is the main way of saving for your retirement in Australia.
-Your superannuation is one big investment portfolio in your name that's managed for you by your super fund.
+Your superannuation is an investment portfolio in your name that's managed for you by your super fund, and is the main way of saving for retirement in Australia.

 What is superannuation?

 Your superannuation is a pool of money that will be used to help fund your retirement.
 Throughout your working life, a small amount of the money you earn each year will be sent to your chosen super fund (instead of your bank account).
 The idea is that by putting aside a small chunk of your earnings on a regular basis from the day you start your first job, you should have enough money to live on when you retire.

 Superannuation is Australia's system for retirement savings, similar to America's 401(k) or the UK pension system.
 The amount of money held in superannuation assets is currently $3.5 trillion, according to the Association of Super Funds Australia (ASFA).
 Almost half of that money (49%) is invested in Australian and international shares.

 As of June 2019 (the most recent data), the average super balance for males is $162,280 and for females is $146,420.
 However, the average super balance varies greatly depending on your age group.